-- Perform hand hygiene as soon as possible after glove removal or contact with body fluids - All PPE removed as soon as possible after leaving work area and placed in designated container for storage, decontamination or disposal - Safe handling and disposal of sharps in sharps containers appropriately: - Used needles and sharps shall not be sheared, bent, broken, recapped or resheathed by hand.
-If recapping is unavoidable, use single handed technique or device designed for this purpose - Use approved safety sharp devices and always activate the safety mechanism - Change sharps containers as indicated by facility procedure, do not attempt to overfill containers - Do not eat, drink, apply cosmetics, smoke, or handle contact lenses in work areas where blood exposure could occur
+- Perform hand hygiene as soon as possible after glove removal or contact with body fluids. - Remove all personal protective equipment as soon as possible after leaving work area and placed in designated container for storage, decontamination or disposal. - Safe handling and disposal of sharps in sharps containers appropriately: - Used needles and sharps shall not be sheared, bent, broken, recapped or re-sheathed by hand.
+If re-capping is unavoidable, use single handed technique or device designed for this purpose. - Use approved safety sharp devices and always activate the safety mechanism. - Change sharps containers as indicated by facility procedure, do not attempt to overfill containers. - Do not eat, drink, apply cosmetics, smoke, or handle contact lenses in work areas where blood exposure could occur.